triularity/avrspec/README.txt

 	value		The index that maps to a REFS value.

-ADC_MUX <func-ids> <channel>
+ADC_MUX <func-id> <channel>

-	func-ids	A source function.
-Multiple values are separated by a slash (/).
+	func-id		A source function.

-	channel		The channel number that maps to a MUX value.
+	channel		The channel number that maps to an ADC MUX value.

 PAD <func-id> <sockets> <number>